30 Perfect Looks To Copy This November

-Since we have a feeling November might be a bit of a gamble — we're giving you a variety of ways to wear your cold-weather staples.
+Since we have a feeling November might be a bit of a gamble — it's supposed to be 70 degrees tomorrow, but could easily snow in three weeks — we're giving you a variety of ways to wear your cold-weather staples.
 Your favourite thigh high boots?
 Wear them with a mini skirt to replace pants or tights.
 That denim jacket you wore all summer?
 Pile your sweaters underneath.
 We’re welcoming November with open arms.
 It's fluffy jackets and patent trench coats galore from here on out.

 With unpredictable temperatures, your wardrobe is going to have to pull double-duty.
 Let these 30 outfits ahead help your closet hit its full potential.